Pete Conrad

-Charles "Pete" Conrad Jr. (June 2, 1930 – July 8, 1999) was an American NASA astronaut, aeronautical engineer, naval officer and aviator, and test pilot, and commanded the Apollo 12 space mission, on which he became the third person to walk on the Moon.
-Conrad was selected in NASA's second astronaut class in 1962.
+Charles "Pete" Conrad Jr. (June 2, 1930 – July 8, 1999) was an American NASA astronaut, aeronautical engineer, naval officer, aviator, and test pilot who commanded the Apollo 12 mission, on which he became the third person to walk on the Moon.
+Conrad was selected for NASA's second astronaut class in 1962.

-Conrad had dyslexia and yet earned his Bachelor of Science degree in Aeronautical Engineering from Princeton University—being the first Ivy League astronaut—and joined the U.S. Navy.
-In 1954 he received his naval aviator wings, served as a fighter pilot and, after graduating from the U.S. Naval Test Pilot School (Class 20), as a project test pilot.
-In 1959 he was an astronaut candidate for Project Mercury.
+Conrad was born in Philadelphia, Pennsylvania.
+Despite having dyslexia, he earned his Bachelor of Science degree in aeronautical engineering from Princeton University—being the first Ivy League astronaut—and joined the U.S. Navy.
+In 1954, Conrad received his naval aviator wings, served as a fighter pilot and, after graduating from the U.S. Naval Test Pilot School (Class 20), as a project test pilot.
+In 1959, he was an astronaut candidate for Project Mercury.

 Conrad set an eight-day space endurance record in 1965 along with his Command Pilot Gordon Cooper on his first spaceflight, Gemini 5.
 Later, Conrad commanded Gemini 11 in 1966, and Apollo 12 in 1969.
 After Apollo, he commanded Skylab 2, the first crewed Skylab mission, in 1973.
 On the mission, he and his crewmates repaired significant launch damage to the Skylab space station.
 For this, President Jimmy Carter awarded him the Congressional Space Medal of Honor in 1978.

 After Conrad retired from NASA and the Navy in 1973, he became a vice president of American Television and Communications Company.
 He went on to work for McDonnell Douglas, as a vice president.
 During his tenure, he served as vice president of marketing, senior vice president of marketing, staff vice president of international business development, and vice president of project development.
-He died on July 8, 1999, from internal injuries sustained in a motorcycle accident, aged 69.
+Conrad died in 1999, from internal injuries sustained in a motorcycle accident, aged 69.

 Early life and education

-Pete Conrad was born on June 2, 1930, in Philadelphia, the third child and the first son of Charles Conrad (1892–1969) and Frances De Rappelage Conrad (née Vinson; 1899–1981), a well-to-do real estate and banking family.
+Charles Conrad Jr. was born on June 2, 1930, in Philadelphia, the third child and the first son of Charles Conrad Sr. (1892–1969) and Frances De Rappelage Conrad (née Vinson; 1899–1981), into a well-to-do real estate and banking family.

 The Great Depression wiped out the Conrad family's fortune, just as it had those of so many others.
 In 1942, the family lost their manor home in Philadelphia, and then moved into a small carriage house, paid for by Frances's brother, Egerton Vinson.
 Eventually, Charles Sr., broken down by financial failures, left his family.

 Conrad was considered a bright, intelligent boy, but he continually struggled with his schoolwork.
 He had dyslexia, a condition little understood at the time.
 Conrad attended the Haverford School, a private academy in Haverford, Pennsylvania, that previous generations of Conrads had attended.
 Even after his family's financial downturn, his uncle Egerton supported his continued schooling at Haverford.
 However, Pete's dyslexia continued to frustrate his academic efforts.
 After he failed most of his 11th grade exams, Haverford expelled him from school.